Skip to main content

 Hemorrhoids Etiology and Epidemiology

 Hemorrhoids are swollen veins in the lower rectum or around the anus.
-There are two types of hemorrhoids: external and internal.
+There are two types of hemorrhoids: External and internal.
 External hemorrhoids form under the skin around the anus.
 Internal hemorrhoids form in the lining of the anus and lower rectum.

 Internal hemorrhoids are classified as grade 1 through 4 depending on the amount of prolapse (GI Alliance, 2020).